akosiaris/k0s_hetzner/README.md

 - [x] Evaluate/support [Hetzner's cloud controller manager](https://github.com/hetznercloud/hcloud-cloud-controller-manager)
 - [x] Evaluate/support [Hetzner's CSI driver](https://github.com/hetznercloud/csi-driver/tree/main)
 - [x] Add support for LUKS encrypted CSI volumes
-- [x] Add prometheus support
-- [x] Hetzner right kinda leads us to use the root user.
-We apparently can use cloud-inits user-data to get away from that.
-Apparently it won't help much, stick with what we got
 - [x] Write more docs
 - [x] Support Debian 12
-- [x] Upstream amended CSI driver helm chart - Rejected, won't happen
+- [x] Support Debian 13
 - [x] Switch to using upstream CSI helm chart - https://github.com/hetznercloud/csi-driver/blob/main/docs/kubernetes/README.md#getting-started
 - [x] Replace ferm:
   - [x] workers: Move to Calico Host Endpoints and GlobalNetwork policies
   - [x] controllers: Move to hetzner's firewalling functionality.
 - [x] Test PVC moves between nodes
 - [x] Support non terraform managed (e.g. baremetal) workers

+# Reverted/Rejected changes

+- [x] Add prometheus support - It was deemed that it's better to manage prometheus versions outside of this repo
+- [x] Upstream amended CSI driver helm chart - Rejected, won't happen, they published their own and it's better
+- [x] Hetzner right kinda leads us to use the root user.
+We apparently can use cloud-inits user-data to get away from that.
+Apparently it won't help much, stick with what we got
+- [x] Ingress-nginx.
+It was deemed better to manage that outside of this repo
+- [x] Any kind of Gateway.
+It was deemed better to manage that outside of this repo